rafali25/ChildGuard/README.md

 * `Hate`: Binary indicator (1 = Hate; 0 = Non-Hate).
 * `Age_Group`: Age category for contextual analysis (Teens, Pre-Teens, Younger Children).

-## Usage
+## Usage and Download

-Download the subset(s) you need from the repository:
+As we have used github lfs, large files will be downloaded as .txt just change the extension from .txt to .csv while downloading

 1. **`lexical_childhate.csv`** (157,280 rows)
 2. **`contextual_childhate.csv`** (194,597 rows)
 3. **`childguard_dataset.csv`** (351,877 rows)

+After downloading these files, rename their extensions to `.csv` for proper CSV handling:

-Each file includes the columns described above.
+Each CSV includes the columns described below and can be loaded directly into your analysis environment.
 Use the lexical subset for vocabulary or sentiment studies, the contextual subset for age-aware modeling, and the full corpus for comprehensive experiments.

 ## Baseline Models and Source URLs